Guide to cycling the Col d’Aspin and the Hourquette d’Ancizan

 Cycling the Col d’Aspin climb

-The Col d’Aspin is synonymous with the Tour de France having featured in the race no less than 71 times.
-When riding the Col d’Aspin from this approach it is just over 11kms long and climbs at a fairly gentle pace for the first seven kilometers allowing you to get into a nice rhythm.
-The closer you get to the summit, the harder the gradient becomes with steady pitches between 7 and 9% for the remainder.
-The real beauty of the Col d’Aspin climb though is the changing scenery along the roadside.
+When riding the Col d’Aspin from Arreau, it climbs at a fairly gentle pace for the first seven kilometers allowing you to get into a nice rhythm.
+The closer you get to the summit, the harder the gradient becomes with steady pitches between 7 and 9% for the last few kilometres.
+One of the things I loved about this side of the Col d’Aspin climb was the changing scenery along the way.
 From the village of Arreau, you will cycle through tree-lined sections of road before you start to twist and turn through vast meadow expanses.
+As you gain altitude the views over the mountains get better and better.

-The clanging of cowbells is also a constant sound and more prevalent as you make your way to the summit.
+I also loved the clanging of cowbells which is a constant sound and gets more prevalent as get closer to the summit.
 Large herds of cattle often gather at the top so be mindful of this as you make your way up to the summit- and especially on the descent down the other side!
-Before you descend though get off the bike and look around at where you have come from.
-The winding road all the way down to the valley is visible and you can feel a true sense of achievement at reaching the top.
+I highly recommend that before you descend, getting off your bike and looking around at where you have come from.
+The winding road all the way down to the valley is visible and I always feel a true sense of achievement at reaching the top.

 Cycling the Hourquette d’Ancizan climb